 Construction Workers Most Likely To Lie

 Construction workers were most likely to lie during the hiring process, according to the Checkster study.
-While this may be the case for the study, we’ve found that the construction candidates that we work with on a daily basis to be predominately honest, career conscious professionals.
+While this may be the case for the study, we’ve found that the construction candidates that we work with daily are predominately honest, career-conscious professionals.
 Of the 100s of placements we’ve made at MatchBuilt, only two cases of dishonest candidates during the interview process immediately come to mind.

-In one case, a candidate lied about having a degree and actually had an opportunity, to tell the truth, and keep their job.
+In one case, a candidate lied about having a degree and had an opportunity to tell the truth and keep their job.
 Unfortunately, they didn’t come clean and were let go.
-In another case, a candidate was not forthright regarding why they left their last job.
-It was subsequently determined that they were let go instead of leaving on their own.
-Again, they had an opportunity, to tell the truth, but decided against it and were removed from the process.
+In another case, a candidate was not forthright regarding why they left their last post.
+It was subsequently determined that they were let go instead of left alone.
+Again, they had an opportunity to tell the truth but decided against it and were removed from the process.

 Information and software, retail, and manufacturing workers also lied more than the average candidate per the survey.
 The most honest working people around are those in hotel and food service, health and welfare, education, and government.